GillesMyny1/bot-song-info/README.md

 # Spotify Currently Playing Song Info

-This web application fetches the album art, song name, and song artists of the tracking currently playinh on Spotify and displays it as an animation.
+This web application fetches the album art, song name, and song artists of the song currently playing on Spotify and displays it as an animation.

 ## Features